johnkiguma/Mdishifoodapp/README.md

     User-Friendly Interface:
         Navigate effortlessly through a variety of restaurants, cuisines, and dishes with our sleek and intuitive design, inspired by the simplicity of Uber Eats.

-    AI-Powered Recommendations:
-        Enjoy a personalized experience with our advanced recommendation system.
-Let mdishi learn your preferences, anticipate your cravings, and introduce you to new culinary delights.

     Real-Time Order Tracking:
         Stay informed with accurate delivery estimates and track your orders in real-time.
 Experience seamless communication with our delivery drivers for a worry-free experience.